Gurkenschreck/brain.dmp-frontend/README.md

 Frontend for brain.dmp platform.

 brain.dmp is a knowledge distribution/notepad platform.
-This frontend is fundamentally based on node.js and the React view library.
+This frontend is based on node.js and the React view library.

 This brain.dmp frontend will be developed backend agnostic.
-It communicates with the backend via HTTP REST calls.
+It communicates with the backend via RESTful HTTP calls.

 ## Documentation